Ratan5545/Ratan5545/README.md

 # 👋 Hello, I'm Ratan!

 I am a passionate **2nd-year Electrical Engineering student** at **Delhi Technological University** 🎓.
-I enjoy combining my technical skills with creativity, focusing on **front-end design** and **blockchain technology**.
+I enjoy combining my technical skills with creativity, focusing on **front-end design** and **Development of 3D Models and Games**.
 Currently contributing to open-source projects through **GirlScript Summer of Code (GSSOC) 2024** 🚀.

 ---

 ### 🌱 What I’m Currently Working On:

-- **2D Platformer Game**: A fun, interactive game developed using HTML5, CSS, and JavaScript.
+- **2D Platformer Game**: A fun, interactive game developed using C# and Godot engine.
 This project showcases my interest in game development and creative coding, featuring character controls, obstacles, and level progression.
 It’s a work in progress aimed at improving user experience, adding more levels, and enhancing game mechanics.
 [Check it out on GitHub](https://github.com/Ratan5545/2d-platformer-game)

 - **Hospital Management System**: A comprehensive system to streamline hospital operations, focusing on patient management, appointment scheduling, and record tracking.
 This project demonstrates my practical experience in front-end development and UI design.
 [See the project on GitHub](https://github.com/Ratan5545/hospital-management-system)